kalrnlo/luauberries/libs/grouper/README.md

 ```lua
 on_rank_changed(callback)
 ```
-Returns a disconnect function for discon
+Returns a disconnect function for the callback to be removed from the list of callbacks grouper will call when a players rank changes
 - callback: a callback to be called each time a players rank changes with the following args, `player, new_rank, old_rank`

 ```lua